For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 Prerequisite: Take NSG-210, NSG-281, NSG-292, NSG-354

-Students will develop skills needed to provide holistic nursing care for children and adults in this course.
-The knowledge base is the anatomy and physiology of body systems and includes clinical manifestations of dysfunction in the system, assessment of the body system, diagnostic procedures and medical and surgical interventions applicable to disorders of that system.
+The student will develop skills needed to provide holistic nursing care for children and adults.
+The knowledge base is the anatomy and physiology of the body systems, and includes clinical manifestations of dysfunction in the system, assessment of the body system, diagnostic procedures, and medical and surgical interventions applicable to disorders of that system.
 Nursing care is then understood as it relates to consequences of biopsychosocial changes in the individual.
-Pharmacology is integrated throughout study of pathology and nursing.
-The opportunity to coordinate nursing theory and practice is provided in acute care settings, clinics and community settings.
-Assessment of student learning includes evaluation of clinical competencies and understanding, tests and written assignments.
+Pharmacology is integrated throughout the study of pathology and nursing.
+The opportunity to coordinate nursing theory and practice is provided in acute care settings, clinics, and community settings.
+Assessment of student learning includes evaluation of clinical competencies and understanding, tests, and written assignments.

-This course is a continuation of NSG 331 and relates to specific nursing diagnoses not previously addressed.
-Nursing theory and practice is developed, founded on anatomy and physiology of body systems, clinical manifestations of dysfunction in the system, assessment of the body system, diagnostic procedures, pharmacologic interventions and medical and surgical interventions, in relation to biopsychosocial changes.
-Assessment of student outcomes is carried out with evaluation of clinical competencies and understanding, tests and written assignments.
+This course is a continuation of NSG 333 and relates to specific nursing diagnoses not previously addressed.
+Nursing theory and practice is developed as founded on anatomy and physiology of body systems, clinical manifestations of dysfunction in the system assessment of the body system, diagnostic procedures, pharmacologic interventions and medical and surgical interventions, in relation to biopsychosocial changes.
+Assessment of student outcomes is carried out with evaluation of clinical competencies and understanding, tests, and written assignments.

 NSG-352 | Health Assessment I | 1 credit